LDNReview

 The Seasonal Tasting Menus

-Once you’ve spent valuable hours of your young life trying to get a table at Kol - okay, it’s not that bad, our screen time app regularly informs us we’ve spent four decades on Twitter and at least you get an absolute smoke show of a mezcal margarita at the end of this - prepare to have your mind blown by everything you eat here and the fact that it’s all made using British produce.
-This seems like a terrible idea for a Mexican restaurant, considering Mexico has endless months of sunshine, tequila, miles of sugarcane, and Salma Hayek, whilst we have eight months of rain, Granny Smiths, and Mr Bean.
-Somehow this doesn’t wind up in sad dishes entitled Grilled Lincolnshire Cauliflower (Please Pretend The Rosemary Is Chilli Babe) but quality fish, truly perfect tortillas, and a glorious gooseberry and pear salsa.
+Once you’ve spent valuable hours of your young life trying to get a table at Kol—OK, it’s not that bad, our screen time app regularly informs us we’ve spent four decades on Twitter and at least you get an absolute smoke show of a mezcal margarita at the end of this—prepare to be impressed by what you eat and the fact that it’s all made using British produce.
+This seems like a terrible idea for a Mexican restaurant, considering Mexico has endless months of sunshine, tequila, miles of sugarcane, and Salma Hayek, while we have eight months of rain, Granny Smiths, and Mr Bean.
+Somehow this doesn’t wind up in sad dishes entitled Grilled Lincolnshire Cauliflower (Please Pretend The Rosemary Is Chilli Babe) but quality fish, perfect tortillas, and a glorious gooseberry and pear salsa.
 No matter what’s on their changing tasting menus it will leave you thinking, alright show off.

 Suggested Reading